One of IDEA’s core values is transparency. We're committed to sharing where we stand on controversial issues in education.

 “So what I want to do is -- one thing I never want to see happen is schools that are just teaching to the test.
 Because then you’re not learning about the world; you’re not learning about different cultures, you’re not learning about science, you’re not learning about math.
 All you’re learning about is how to fill out a little bubble on an exam and the little tricks that you need to do in order to take a test.
 And that’s not going to make education interesting to you.
 And young people do well in stuff that they’re interested in.
 They’re not going to do as well if it’s boring.”

-While we are highly critical of high-stakes standardized testing, it’s important to note that the focus on tests has led to increased awareness of the achievement gap and the disparity of resources and attention to lower-income students and students of color.
+While we are highly critical of high-stakes standardized testing, it’s important to note that the focus on tests has led to increased awareness of the opportunity gap and the disparity of resources and attention to lower-income students and students of color.
 While the tests are deeply flawed and this finding does not justify their use, we believe that the greater awareness of this gap will lead to policy and practice changes that bring historically marginalized young people more resources, support, and engaging learning experiences.

 Taking a cue from Lisa Delpit in Other People’s Children, we are aware that students need to learn to read and write critically in order to access power, and it’s essential to ensure that underserved youth in particular are learning what they need to know to thrive in the world.
 However, as the above articles indicate, high-stakes testing is not effective in measuring these skills and the obsessive preparation for tests takes away valuable time that students could use to develop them.